Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 Future Authoring Program

-Future Authoring guides you through creating a detailed vision and implementation plan for your life 3-5 years out.
+Future Authoring guides you through building a detailed vision and implementation plan for your life three to five years out.

 The process includes:

-• Reflecting on what would be a good life for you (not based on others’ expectations)
+• Reflecting on what a good life actually looks like for you (not based on someone else’s expectations)

-• Identifying the specific goals and skills you want to achieve
+• Identifying the specific goals and skills you want to build

-• Understanding why these goals matter to you
+• Understanding why those goals matter to you personally

-• Developing concrete, actionable plans to achieve them
+• Developing concrete, actionable plans to get there

-• Anticipating obstacles and planning how to overcome them
+• Anticipating obstacles and planning how to handle them

-• A study with undergraduate students found that completing an abridged version of the Future Authoring program during freshman orientation led to significant improvements in academic performance and retention.
-Only 14% of students who completed the Future Authoring program dropped out by the second semester compared to 27% in the control group.
+The research behind Future Authoring is solid.
+A study with undergraduate students found that completing an abridged version of the Future Authoring program during freshman orientation improved academic performance and retention.
+Only 14% of students who completed the Future Authoring program dropped out by the second semester, compared to 27% in the control group.
+That’s roughly half the dropout rate.

 Pricing: $14.95